Traditional Food and Meals from American Samoa

 From the sweetest pineapples you ever did taste to the smoothest papayas, there's plenty to excite the senses!

-Some to try include are papaya (esi), banana (fa'i), pineapple (fala'aina), breadfruit (ulu), mango (mago), avocado (avoka) and, although not technically a fruit, coconut (popo or niu).
+Some to try include are papaya (esi), banana (fa'i), pineapple (fala'aina), breadfruit (ulu), mango (mago), avocado (avoka) and, yes - it's actually a fruit, coconut (popo or niu).

 Where to try: For breakfast at just about every accommodation that provides breakfast in American Samoa.
-Roadside fruit stalls and Fagatogo Market (Fagatogo).
+Roadside fruit stalls between Malaeimi and Pava'ia'i, and Fagatogo Market (Fagatogo).
+Fruit plates are also available at Good Vibes (Tafuna), Equator Restaurant at Tradewinds Hotel (Tafuna) and DDW Beach Cafe (Utulei).

 © AmericanSamoaPocketGuide.com

 I'a or "fish" has been the main source of protein in American Samoa for centuries.
-While many families have members catching fish from paopao or from the reefs, most will pick up fresh catches from the Fagatogo Fish Market.
+While many families have members catching fish from paopao or from the reefs, most will pick up fresh catches from roadside fish markets.

 Trying fresh fish in whatever form you prefer, whether raw sashimi style (see above) or cooked to perfection, is a must in American Samoa!

-Where to try: Just about every restaurant LINK#TTD050 will have fish on the menu.
+Where to try: Fresh fish is sold at roadside stalls between Malaeimi and Pava'ia'i.
+Just about every restaurant LINK#TTD050 will have fish on the menu.
 You could even go on a fishing charter LINK#TTD034 to catch your own!

 Love it or hate it, fast food chains like McDonald's and Carl's Jr. are present, as expected, in this American territory.